Knowledge is Power

 Don’t panic.
 Your HealthyMD medical provider will contact you to discuss treatment options as well as preventative treatments, such as PrEP.
 They will also answer any questions you might have.
 We will be with you on your journey to better health.

-The only way to know is to get tested, you can get tested using our at-home HIV Test Kit.
+The only way to know is to get tested.
+You can get tested for FREE at one of our clinics here.
 You can’t rely on signs and symptoms to tell whether you have HIV.
-Recognizing your HIV status provides you powerful information so you can take steps to keep yourself and your companion(s) healthy and balanced.
+Recognizing your HIV status provides you with powerful information so you can take steps to keep yourself and your companion(s) healthy and balanced.
 If you test positive, you can take medicine to treat HIV.

 Getting tested every 2-4 weeks, 3 months, and 6 months after high-risk sex will provide you with accurate results.